Canada police begin clearing protesters blocking key U.S.-Canada bridge | Law-Order

 Canada police begin clearing protesters blocking key U.S.-Canada bridge

-Canadian police began clearing protesters blocking a key bridge linking Canada and the United States on Saturday, more than 12 hours after a court order came into effect that ended a blockade that had snarled international trade.
+Toronto-Dominion Bank has frozen two personal bank accounts into which C$1.4 million ($1.1 million) had been deposited in support of the protesters, a spokesperson said on Saturday.
+COPYCAT PROTESTS The protests have inspired similar convoys and plans in the United States, France, New Zealand and Australia.
+In Paris, French police fired tear gas https://www.reuters.com/world/europe/police-stop-50-vehicles-heading-paris-protest-convoy-2022-02-12 at demonstrators on the Champs Elysees avenue on Saturday shortly after a convoy carrying protesters against COVID-19 restrictions made it into the capital.

-Canadian police began clearing protesters blocking a key bridge linking Canada and the United States on Saturday, more than 12 hours after a court order came into effect that ended a blockade that had snarled international trade.
-The Ambassador Bridge, North America's busiest land border crossing, had no traffic flowing for the fifth straight day on Saturday morning.
-About 15 trucks, cars and pick-up vans blocked traffic in both directions, choking the supply chain https://www.reuters.com/world/us/gm-cancels-two-shifts-lansing-plant-following-canadian-trucking-protests-2022-02-10 for Detroit's carmakers.
+Canadian police on Saturday began clearing protesters opposing the government's strict pandemic restrictions who had blocked a key bridge to the United States, snarling international trade and prompting President Joe Biden to call for an end to the siege.
+The Ambassador Bridge, North America's busiest land border crossing, had no traffic flowing for the fifth straight day by Saturday afternoon.
+About 15 trucks, cars and vans blocked traffic in both directions, choking the supply chain https://www.reuters.com/world/us/gm-cancels-two-shifts-lansing-plant-following-canadian-trucking-protests-2022-02-10 for Detroit's carmakers.

 "We urge all demonstrators to act lawfully & peacefully," Windsor Police said in a Twitter post, asking commuters to avoid the areas affected by the demonstrations.
+The police action came more than 12 hours after a court order to ended the blockade came into effect.
 Police in black uniforms with yellow vests moved behind the protesters' vehicles and, accompanied by police cruisers, slowly advanced on protesters, pushing them back from the bridge entrance.
 The number of demonstrators had thinned to roughly two dozen early on Saturday from about 200 on Friday night.

 "We are opening up this intersection to traffic.
 If you fail to comply with our instructions you will be arrested," police told the crowd via a loudspeaker.
 Protesters were seen moving back in a noisy but peaceful retreat, dismantling tents and barbecues.

-More protests are expected on Saturday.
-East of Ottawa, people were expected to gather in Fredericton in the province of New Brunswick for a weekend demonstration.
+In Canada's financial capital Toronto, police blocked main roads leading to the central business district, ahead of a planned protest on Saturday.
+Protests were also planned in Fredericton in the province of New Brunswick.
 Local police said officers were stationed at entrances to the city to ensure traffic can flow freely.
-The financial capital Toronto was also bracing for a second weekend of protests.
 A convoy of motorists in the United States is planning to head to the waterfront in Port Huron, Michigan, in support of protesters in Canada.
 Another U.S. group said two separate vehicle convoys will converge this weekend at the Peace Bridge, another U.S.-Canadian border crossing in Buffalo, New York.

 Ford, the second-largest U.S. automaker, said on Friday it had temporarily halted work at its assembly plant in Ohio.
 General Motors and Toyota Motor Co also announced new production cuts.
 Companies have diverted cargo to stem losses amid production cuts.
 The estimated loss from the blockades just to the automobile industry could be as high as $700 million, based on IHS Markit's data, which puts the daily flow in vehicles and parts at $141.1 million day in 2021.